ellatenar/jess-hackel-works/content/about.md

 * successfully develop and pitch your show ideas —nonfiction, scripted series, reality shows
 * conduct interviews
 * report stories
-* write  — scripts, copy, wedding toasts, travel guides, episode descriptions, birthday cards, to-do lists
+* write  — scripts, copy of all kinds, wedding toasts,  to-do lists
 * lead teams of creative people
 * manage big creative projects with lots of high-stakes clients
 * give unsolicited advice about working in podcasts, television and film